momo20122/project_portfolio/README.md

 ## Python ML Kaggle Project

-  A Kaggle machine learning competition project for an ML course
+  A Kaggle machine learning competition project for an ML class

   Looked at online Harvard and MIT course data to make predictions on whether a student will complete an online course based on student activity